-Home birth or hospital birth during coronavirus outbreak
+Home birth or hospital birth?

-If the worries about the COVID-19 are not already enough, some women are now questioning whether the hospital is the safest place to deliver the baby or whether they should delivery at home during the coronavirus pandemic.
+If the worries about the COVID-19 are not already enough, some women are now questioning whether the hospital is the safest place to deliver the baby or whether they should deliver at home during the coronavirus pandemic.

 Not unlike many other unproven and unethical recommendations made at a difficult time, there are now some people trying to scare pregnant women into delivering at home when in fact there are a few data showing that home births have their own perils.